Nas-r/Planimation/README.md

 Pixi.js is used for Animation

 ##Notes:
+This is terribly written.
+All functions are global, basically no use of OO principles.
+Also, I should have named attributes of option ReadWrite functions the same as their div IDs (so I can iterate over them and don't need to change >three functions every time I want to add an option parameter)...

 Objects and Constants are treated the same

 Each object, constant and predicate should be listed with the following options